jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 The topic was "the trouble with boys."
 It a talk by Richard Reeves, a Brooking Institute author who has a both book and substack _Of Boys and Men_.
-The talk, like the book and the accompanying substack, is a reasonable, considered examination of certain serious problems many boys and young men have up nowadays.
-It noted many facts, such as: the fact boys are less successful academically than girls; the fact boys have more challenges with behavior and learning disabilities; issues arising from boys' developmentental milestones in cognition and development, which occur around a year later than girls; the dramatically worse effects this has on historically disadvantaged groups and minorities.
+The talk, like the book and the accompanying substack, is a reasonable, considered examination of certain serious problems many boys and young men have nowadays.
+It noted many facts, such as: the fact boys are less successful academically than girls; the fact boys have more challenges with behavior and learning disabilities; issues arising from boys' developmentental milestones in cognition and development, which occur around a year later than girls; and the dramatically worse effects this has on men in historically disadvantaged groups and minorities.
 Reeves was careful to note that for grown men and women, there is no such inequality, and in the professional world parity has been reached in all fields except those that have been traditionally hostile to women and still may have some barriers.
 Reeves seems to bear no hostility toward the women's rights movement, and indicated no desire to go back to the past.
-He also noted that men in the professional class cannot in any way be said to be disadvantage.
-The disadvantage is most pronounced in the lower reaches of the economic scale, where boys destined for the working class come out of their childhood unequipped to contribute at the same level as women, being unprepared for the more well-paying opportunities and trades and the caring professions that would allow them to make a living.
+He also noted that men in the professional class cannot in any way be said to be disadvantaged.
+The disadvantage is most pronounced in the lower reaches of the economic scale, where boys probably destined for the working class come out of their childhood unequipped to contribute at the same level as women, being unprepared for the more well-paying opportunities and trades and the caring professions that would allow them to make a reasonable living.

 Reeves has identified a real problem, one confirmed by the fact that lack of men able to support themselves may be a unheralded reason for our nation's fertility problems.